gauravsarkar97/cache_replacement_policy/README.md

 For the first set of simulations, no L1D and L2C pre-fetchers have been used.
 The trace used for the simulation is bzip2_183B and number of instructions for the warmup run is 1 million and for the detailed simulation is 10 million.

 The output files of the above four replacement algorithms have been included.
+They give the result of the simulations at hardware level.
+The statistics for the 10 million instructions has been provided which show the number of hits and misses in the various levels of cache and in DRAM.